 You can call us at 706-337-3394 anytime, or send us a message here.

-Bible, notebook, pen/pencil, camera (phones not permitted), flashlight, bedding/sleeping bag, pillow, toiletries, towels, washcloths, swimsuit, jacket, casual/sports clothes for activities, clothes for evening services (see Girls' & Guys' Dress), closed-toe shoes, sandals/flip-flops if desired, spending money (for gift shop and snack shop)
+Bible, notebook, pen/pencil, water bottle, camera (phones not permitted), flashlight, bedding/sleeping bag, pillow, toiletries, towels, washcloths, swimsuit, jacket or hoodie, casual/sports clothes for activities, clothes for evening services (see Girls' & Guys' Dress), closed-toe shoes, sandals/flip-flops if desired, spending money (for gift shop and snack shop)

-Ladies’/Girls’ Dress: For evening/Sunday services, casual dresses or skirts (with slits no higher than the knee) or loose-fitting pants are required.
+Women’s/Girls’ Dress: For evening services, casual dresses or skirts (with slits no higher than the knee) or loose-fitting pants are required.
 At other times, loose-fitting fashions that reach at least halfway to the knee are appropriate.
 Low-cut tops (front or back) are not permitted.
 Swimsuits should be one-piece.

-Men’s/Boys’ Dress: For evening/Sunday services, collared shirts and either nice jeans or khakis are required.
+Men’s/Boys’ Dress: For evening services, collared shirts and either nice jeans or khakis are required.
 T-shirts and knee-length shorts are appropriate at other times.

 Our girls' lodge provides a friendly, comfortable place to stay.
 Each large room houses up to eight campers, plus a counselor.
 A mattress, shelving, towel bars and coat hanger hooks are located at each bed.
 The lodge is air conditioned, keeping the temperature nice and cool even when it's hot outside.
 A central restroom is easily accessible via a hallway.